Surgical Steel (album): Promotion and release

 The German magazine Legacy premiered the Surgical Steel song "Captive Bolt Pistol" in June 2013 on a sampler CD, titled Hell Is Here, promoting the 2013 Party.San Open Air festival.
 Nuclear Blast released the song as a free download on 16 July and released a 7" vinyl single the week of 9 August with "Intensive Battery Brooding" on the B-side.
 Carcass played a five-date North American tour in September 2013, followed by a longer tour of Europe in November 2013 with death metal band Amon Amarth.
 Decibel premiered "Zochrot", a song recorded during the Surgical Steel sessions, as a flexi disc included with Decibels October 2013 issue.

 Surgical Steel was released as a CD in both a standard jewel case and a digipack, and as a double-LP on black or white vinyl.
 Additionally, a Mail Order Edition was released exclusively by Nuclear Blast.
 It is a box set containing the CD in a first aid kit, and is limited to 666 copies.

 The band recorded four additional songs during the Surgical Steel sessions that were not included on the standard edition of the album: "A Wraith in the Apparatus", "Intensive Battery Brooding", "Zochrot", and "Livestock Marketplace".
 Additional songs were released on 11 November 2014 (North America), 14 November (rest of Europe) and 17 November (UK) on an EP titled Surgical Remission/Surplus Steel.
 The EP is available on physical and digital formats.
+Surgical Steel Complete Edition version of the album was released in 2015, combining the base album and the Surgical Remission/Surplus Steel EP into one package.